Schille/weimar-graphstore/README.md

 The following code is taken from the unittest tests/testhyperdexgraph.py.
 It shows the usage of the HyperDexGraph API for a small movie database.
 Firstly, the following code requires a running [HyperDex](https://github.com/rescrv/HyperDex/).
 Please refer to their documentation on http://hyperdex.org/ how to set up the database.
-Once a HyperDex instance is running, to following code can be executed:
+Once a HyperDex instance is running, the following code can be executed:

 ```